mattraibert/grasshopper/README.md

 ### Stub

 Stub is a person who holds something for you and gives it to anyone who knows how to ask.
-You can ask Stub for anything, but you'll only get what you put into it.
+You can ask Stub for anything, but you'll only get out what you put into it.

 ```ruby
 stub = Stub.new